datum-cloud/awesome-alt-clouds/README.md

 Alt Clouds provide value "as a service" directly on top of infrastructure.
 They cater to specific workloads, compliance requirements, and developer needs, offering transparency, automation, and critical services with public SLAs.

-Inspired by [David Linthicum's writings](https://www.linkedin.com/pulse/alt-clouds-future-david-linthicum/) and curated by cloud-native builders everywhere. 🌍
+Inspired by [David Linthicum's writings](https://www.linkedin.com/pulse/alt-clouds-future-david-linthicum/) and curated by cloud builders everywhere, but especially at [Datum](https://www.datum.net). 🌍

 ## Criteria